What you'll be able to do

 See why the second prompt wins

-The winning prompt sets a role (management consultant), names a framework (pyramid principle — one governing recommendation, supporting arguments, evidence), targets the audience (a CFO who weighs impact, cost, and risk), and asks the model to flag any claim not backed by your data.
+The winning prompt sets a role (management consultant), names a framework (pyramid principle: one governing recommendation, supporting arguments, evidence), targets the audience (a CFO who weighs impact, cost, and risk), and asks the model to flag any claim not backed by your data.
 It structures analysis you already did rather than inventing it.
 The losing options either ask the model to make the recommendation ("what should I recommend?") or produce unstructured volume ("a 10-slide deck") with no story and nothing verified.
 In Iro you'd write your own and get feedback on role, framework, audience, and where you left the model room to guess.

 Why AI fits consulting — and its one big risk

 Consulting is research, structure, and communication under a deadline, and AI is fast at all three.
 It can pull together a first market brief, organize a tangle of findings into a framework, and shape a slide narrative in minutes instead of an afternoon.
-For a job that runs on billable time, that speed is real leverage.
+For a job that runs on billable time, that speed is a real advantage.

 The risk is that a deliverable carries your firm's name.
-AI will state a market size, a growth rate, or a competitor fact with total confidence and no source — and if that slides into a deck, it's your credibility, not the model's.
+AI will state a market size, a growth rate, or a competitor fact with total confidence and no source, and if that slides into a deck, it's your credibility, not the model's.
 So the rule is simple: AI drafts and structures; you verify every number and claim before the client sees it.

 Where AI earns its keep on an engagement